Zeyu-Li/unity-user-guide/README.md

    }
    ```

-4. Drag the script on the oringal parallax object
+4. Drag the script on the original parallax object

 5. Drag the main camera in the camera slot and play with the parallax number (between 1 to 0) to see how much parallax you want